mist64/cbmbus_doc/7 JiffyDOS.md

 #### 7: Controller signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-20.png =601x131)

-Still timing-based, the controller pulls the CLK line, signaling that there is no EOI.
+Still timing-based, the controller pulls the CLK line, signaling that there is no EOI (end-of-stream).
 A pulled CLK line also means that the controller is now busy again, so the transmission of the next data byte cannot start yet.

 In the no-EOI case, it also releases the DATA line so it can be operated by the device again.